EU-CONEXUS conference 2025

 The (co)authors of selected posters will be invited to participate in the conference.
 Participation is free of charge for EU-CONEXUS universities’ researchers and PhD students.
 The travel cost can be co-financed by EU-CONXUS member university (please get in contact with EU-CONEXUS Institutional Coordinator at your university for more details).

 The posters will be published by UCV in Valencia.
-High-resolution images (300 dpi or higher) shall be submitted through abstracts submission platform by 15 September 2025.
-Further guidelines will be provided.
+High-resolution images (300 dpi or higher) shall be submitted through abstracts submission platform by 21 September 2025.

 Publishing of full papers

 We call all poster presenters to consider publishing their full papers based on a poster presentation in EU-CONEXUS newly established open access journal Coastal Resilience and Sustainability.
 It is an interdisciplinary, international, peer-reviewed diamond open access scientific journal.
-Call for submissions of the full papers will be available on the conference website and more details will be announced during the month of March/April 2025.
+Call for submissions of the full papers will be available on the conference website and more details will be announced shortly.

 Workshops